25prabhu10/notes/docs/Concepts/Object-Oriented_Programming.md

 - Methods are functions that are defined as part of a class

-- They can only access data known to its object
+- They can only access data known to it's object

 ## Fundamental Ideas